 Alpha brain waves help the brain maintain a state of wakeful relaxation such as one experiences when meditating, or being creative.
 Studies on the subject show L-theanine to trigger the release of alpha waves which results in the brain being better able to relax, focus, and be creative without the hyperactive element.

 So, basically you get the effect of relaxation but without the sedation.

-Some studies indicate that combining certain nootropics may yield better results than using them on their own.
+Some studies indicate that combining certain nootropics may yield better results or increase effectiveness than using them on their own.
 This means that it is highly recommended that you consult with your doctor or another specialist for more information.
 It is best to get professional advice on which combination will work better since the FDA does not regulate or monitor many of these nootropics.
-The fact that some may interfere with other medications is another reason why you should never start any nootropic without consulting with a professional first.
+The fact that some may interfere with other medications is another reason why you should never start any nootropic without prescription or consulting with a professional first.

 Many nootropics mentioned in this post can be found in high-quality nootropic supplements.
 To check out our top list, click on the button below.